Eileenzyf/ISO-App-Prediction/README.md

 * See `docs/README.md` for keeping docs up to date with additions to the repository.

 ## Running the application
+To run the entire application, there are two ways of doing it.
+The first one is through Make
 ### 1. Set up environment

 The `requirements.txt` file contains the packages required to run the model code.
 An environment can be set up in two ways.
 See bottom of README for exploratory data analysis environment setup.